 To help give you the extra support, skills, and attention you may need to be successful, we have created our Bridge to Success program that leads to a degree or alternate educational pathway.

-For more information, click here to visit the Bridge to Success webpage.
+For more information, click here to visit the Bridge to Success web page.

 STUDENT SUCCESS CENTER

-The Student Success Center (Massie Hall) provides academic resourses and advising services.
+The Student Success Center (Massie Hall) provides academic resources and advising services.
 The resources include: tutoring, mentoring, study tables, supplemental instruction, ADA Support, placement testing, and make-up exams.
 External testing is offered as well (i.e., GED, TOEFL, PROV, ETS, and Pearson Vue exams).

 The English and mathematics placement policies direct you into the University curriculum and ensure that you register for courses that match your level of academic preparedness for college-level coursework.